-Direct Scope 1 emissions, related to fossil fuel use, correspond to 2,002 tCO2e in 2024, a 6% reduction compared to 2023, while those from refrigerant gases correspond to 264 tCO2e, 49% less than in 2023, following the gradual introduction of free cooling systems at the sites.
-Overall, Scope 1 is 2,266 tCO2e, down 14% from the previous year.

-With regard to indirect emissions related to Scope 2 electricity consumption, INWIT performs the analysis both with the Market Based (MB) approach, which assigns a zero CO2 emission factor for consumption
+Direct Scopel emissions, related to fossil fuel use, correspond to 2,002 tCO2e in 2024, a 6% reduction compared to 2023, while those from refrigerant gases correspond to 264 tCO,e, 49% less than in 2023, following the gradual introduction of free cooling systems at the sites.
+Overall, Scope 1 is 2,266 tCO,e, down 14% from the previous year.
+With regard to indirect emissions related to Scope 2 electricity consumption, INWIT performs the analysis both with the Market Based (MB) approach, which assigns a zero CO2 emission factor for consumption resulting from the purchase of electricity from renewable sources, and with the Location Based (LB) approach, which considers the average CO2 emission factor of the national electricity grid.
+In 2024, Scope 2 LB emissions increased by 24% compared to 2023, while electricity consumption increased (+8% compared to 2023) due to the greater number of sites built and managed by the Company compared to 2023, but also to the increase in the LB emission factor (+15% compared to 2023).
+Scope 2 MB emissions decreased by 40% due to higher consumption (+45% compared to 2023) of purchased and self-produced electricity from renewable sources.
+For the Market Based method, in order to measure the effects of the initiatives envisaged in the climate strategy towards Net Zero, it was decided to keep the AIB Residual Mix factor constant for the three-year period 2023-2024-2025.

-Source: DEFRA 2024
+39. Source: DEFRA 2024

-Source: DEFRA 2024
+40. Source: DEFRA 2024

-Source: ISPRA 2024
+41. Source: ISPRA 2024

-Source: AIB 2023
+42. Source: AIB 2023

-Source: DEFRA 2023, IEA 2023, ISPRA 2023, Ministry of the Environment 2022.
-Category 1 is calculated with a "spend based" approach, Category 2 with both "spend-based" and "physical data" approach, Categories 3-4-5 and 6 with a "physical data" approach, Categories 7 and 8 are estimated data.
+43. Source: DEFRA 2023, IEA 2023, ISPRA 2023, Ministero dell'Ambiente 2022.
+La Categoria 1 è calcolata con approccio "spend based", la Categoria 2 con approccio sia "spend-based" che "phisical data", le Categorie 3-4-5 e 6 con approccio "phisical data", le Categorie 7 e 8 sono dati stimati